-The story of “the mothers of Calderón” is one of compassion and conviction, and the reason Global Volunteers works with them in partnership for children’s health and growth.
+The story of “the ladies of Calderón” is one of compassion and conviction, and the reason Global Volunteers works with them in partnership for children’s health and growth.
 The dedicated and dynamic women who first invited us to help them, and the resourceful mothers we serve today, demonstrate that investing in children is a foundational block in community development.
 It was through their insight in 1989 that the non-profit organization Fundación de Damas Calderonenses (FUNDAC) was founded.
-The mission of “The Ladies of Calderón” was to improve the futures of children from impoverished working families in Calderón – a community of Quito, Ecuador.
+The mission of “The Foundation of Ladies of Calderón” was to improve the futures of children from impoverished working families in Calderón – a community of Quito, Ecuador.
 Today, with a staff of 14 teachers/caregivers and the help of Global Volunteers, they offer psychosocial support and education to students at two early childhood development centers.
-Here in the words of FUNDAC President María de Lourdes (“Marujita”) Erazo, is the story of this special group of women in Ecuador who are our community partners.
-Photo above: Marujita Erazo consults with Ecuador Volunteer Mary Kozleski.

-“Of the 30 years of our history, 23 have been as a government-recognized non-profit foundation.
+FUNDAC member María de Lourdes (“Marujita”) Erazo shares a bit about the story of this special group of women in Ecuador who are our community partners: “Of the over 30 years of our history, 25 have been as a government-recognized non-profit foundation.
 I’ve been involved with FUNDAC since the beginning.
 We started this non-profit because we saw a need in our community, and felt compelled to do something.
 There were no low-income daycare options in Calderón at the time, and children were abandoned in the streets because their mothers had no place to leave them during the day when they went to work.
-Today we offer educational, medical, psychological, and social services to approximately 140 impoverished children at two child development centers.
+Today we offer educational, medical, psychological, and social services to approximately 140 impoverished children at two childhood development centers.
 We also work with senior citizens offering social opportunities and support, including lectures on topics of particular value to seniors, as well as semi-annual day trips.
 Additionally, we offer social and sometimes medical support to the families of the children.”

-“Women are the largest untapped reservoir of talent in the world.”
+“Women are the largest untapped reservoir of talent in the world.”– Hillary Rodham Clinton

-“Center Number 2” is about a 20-minute walk from the center of Calderón in a more rural area, and was built with the help of Global Volunteers.
-Each day, 60 children are cared for at Center Number 1 and 80 children at Center Number 2.
 The children at each center are divided into three groups according to age: 12 months to 2 years, 2 to 3 years, and 3 to 4 years.
-Since the centers provide food and education to approximately 140 children from economically impoverished backgrounds – with only a staff of about 12-14 teachers to supervise and educate them – they welcome volunteers who can provide more one-on-one attention to the toddlers and children.
+Since the centers provide food and education to approximately 140 children from economically impoverished backgrounds – with only a staff of 14 teachers to supervise and educate them – they welcome volunteers who can provide more one-on-one attention to the toddlers and children.
 Volunteers’ assistance helps ease the strain on the staff and during the children’s “nap” time, there’s even time for English lessons for the teachers!